-George Orwell's work changed the way people look at themselves and their governments, and is still hailed to this day.
-He was born (as Eric Blair) on June 25, 1903; in honor of his birthday, here are seven fascinating facts about Orwell's (often Orwellian) life.
+George Orwell's work changed the way people look at themselves and their governments and is still hailed to this day.
+Here are seven fascinating facts about Orwell's (often Orwellian) life:

 Financial and popular success eluded Orwell until Animal Farm, his allegorical look at the Russian Revolution and its aftermath.
 But despite the book's quality, in 1944 Orwell encountered trouble while trying to get it published.
 Some didn't seem to understand it: T.S.
 Eliot, a director of publisher Faber and Faber, noted, "Your pigs are far more intelligent than the other animals, and therefore the best qualified to run the farm."
 Victor Gollancz, who'd published much of Orwell's earlier work, was loath to criticize the Soviet Union and Joseph Stalin.